128technology/docs/docs/cc_fips_intro_installation.md

 ## Upgrades

+Use this information if you upgrading to a software version after having **installed** SSR Version 6.2.3-14R2.
 Please refer to [Upgrade Considerations](intro_upgrade_considerations.md) before upgrading.
 Additional prerequisites include configuring a user with super user (sudo) privileges. **The SSH Root login is not permitted.** If the existing version allows SSH Root login, it will be disabled during the upgrade.
 When a system is installed using the OTP ISO, a "t128" user is configured with sudo privileges.

 For full details and instructions refer to [Upgrading the SSR Networking Platform.](intro_upgrading.md)